Homemade mozzarella cheese is easier to make than you think, and it's a great place to start if you are interested in cheese making.

 At this point you can add salt or herbs.
 Stretch the cheese until it is smooth and shiny.

-Now you can shape your cheese into a log, braid, bite size pieces, or make string cheese!
+Now you can shape your cheese into a log, braid, form into bite size pieces, or make string cheese!

 When finished shaping your cheese, put in cool water for 5 minutes.
 Then add ice cubes to the water and leave the cheese in for an additional 15 minutes.